oracle-livelabs/apex/book-club-lab/1-create-app/create-app.md

 You will also need to sign up for an account on Google Books and obtain an API Key.
 A Google Books API Key is required for this tutorial, as authentication is needed to get data from the Google Books API.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 5 minutes

 ### Objectives
 In this lab, you will:
 - Create a new application.
 - Edit the appearance and theme of your application.
-- Update the application navigation.
 - Run your application.

 ### Prerequisites